College Park location

 our program is on a quarter-based academic calendar.

-Students in the Washington, DC program can complete the
+Full-time students in the Washington, DC program can complete

 The College Park version of our